LeeHowes/CPP/paper_framework_sources/pxxx_global_execution_context.md

     const parallel_scheduler&,
     Sh&& sh,
     F&& f) noexcept;
-  friend parallel_scheduler tag_invoke(
-    std::execution::with_delegee_scheduler_t,
-    const scheduler auto &) noexcept;
 };
 ```

  - `parallel_scheduler` is not independely constructable, and must be obtained from a `parallel_context`.
    It is both move and copy constructable and assignable.
  - Two `parallel_scheduler`s compare equal if they share the same underlying `parallel_context` and if they have the same priority.
  - A `parallel_scheduler` has reference semantics with respect to its `parallel_context`.
    Calling any operation other than the destructor on a `parallel_scheduler` after the `parallel_context` it was created from is destroyed is undefined behavior, and that operation may access freed memory.